mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 ## newSubTile and newAlternate
 ### Conditional Behavior
 You may have noticed that things like `Main.tileWaterDeath` are indexed by the tile type.
 You may have also remembered that both Cursed Torch and Ichor Torch work underwater and are not destroyed when touched by water.
 If you look in the code, you'll see that Cursed Torch and Ichor Torch are the same tile type as all the other torches.
 How is this possible?
 This is possible through `TileObjectData`. `TileObjectData` is a data structure that allows different properties to be applied to different "styles" or "alternates" of the same tile type.
 Doing this type of conditional behavior is best learned from studying the source and will not be explained further in this guide.
 Just be aware that it is possible.

+# Animation
+Do not change frameX or frameY of the tile for animation.
+The tile and its values should stay the same as it is animating.
+[VoidMonolith.cs](https://github.com/blushiemagic/tModLoader/blob/master/ExampleMod/Tiles/VoidMonolith.cs) shows changing state and animating a tile.
+[ExampleAnimatedTile.cs](https://github.com/blushiemagic/tModLoader/blob/master/ExampleMod/Tiles/ExampleAnimatedTile.cs) shows more animated tile options.

 # Full Examples
 ## Framed Tile